l0kifs/task-context-mcp/.github/instructions/python-project-rules.instructions.md

 5. Validate that all changes align with Clean Architecture principles
 6. Avoid overengineering by implementing only necessary components that provide real value for usage or testing

+## Mandatory Development Principles

+**MANDATORY COMPLIANCE:** AI agents MUST strictly follow the fundamental software development principles in all development activities:

+- **KISS (Keep It Simple, Stupid):** Always implement the simplest solution that works.
+Avoid unnecessary complexity and over-engineering.
+- **DRY (Don't Repeat Yourself):** Eliminate code duplication by abstracting common functionality into reusable components.
+- **YAGNI (You Aren't Gonna Need It):** Do not implement features or components until they are actually needed.
+Avoid speculative development that adds no immediate value.

+These principles MUST be applied consistently in code implementation, architectural decisions, and project planning to ensure maintainable, efficient, and scalable solutions.

 ## Mandatory Tool Requirements

 ### UV Package Manager - MANDATORY